underworldcode/underworld2/docs/joss/paper.md

 # Acknowledgements

 Underworld development was financially supported by AuScope (https://www.auscope.org.au) and the Australian Government via the National Collaborative Research Infrastructure Strategy (NCRIS).
 Additional funding for specific improvements and additional functionality has come from the Australian Research Council (http://www.arc.gov.au).
-The Python tool-kit was funded by the NeCTAR e-research_tools program.
+The Python tool-kit was funded by the NeCTAR eResearch Tools program.

 # References